 7Fresh’s supermarkets target high-income consumers wanting a more upmarket grocery experience, and stock sought-after produce like Iberian ham, Japanese seafood, and French pastries.

-Much like Freshippo, the produce is available to sample and choose from in the store, with orders then assembled and delivered to the shopper’s home, often within 30 minutes if they live within five kilometres of a store.
+Much like Freshippo, the product is available to sample and choose from in the store, with orders then assembled and delivered to the shopper’s home, often within 30 minutes if they live within five kilometres of a store.

-Its spacious stores – 7Fresh’s first outlet in Beijing’s Dazu Plaza shopping centre is 4,000 square feet in size – have smart shopping carts to guide shoppers to their desired aisle, large-scale digital signs, and QR codes that can be scanned for product information.
+Its spacious stores – 7Fresh’s first outlet in Beijing’s Dazu Plaza shopping center is 4,000 square feet in size – have smart shopping carts to guide shoppers to their desired aisle, large-scale digital signs, and QR codes that can be scanned for product information.

 Many items in the fruit and vegetable aisle can also be placed on RFID readers, where product details will be displayed on a digital screen.